 Human-in-the-Loop (HITL) Frameworks

-Even top-tier enterprise AI agents will hit cases they can’t confidently resolve.
+Even top-tier enterprise Agentic AI companies will hit cases they can’t confidently resolve.
 Without a HITL system, these can turn into silent failures.Best practices include:

 Performance & Cost Optimization